Heavy vehicle charges for 2026-27

 Consultation

-• provides background on heavy vehicle charges
+• provided background on heavy vehicle charges

 Public consultation on this project has now closed.
-Submissions received during the consultation period will be published here shortly.

 Contact us